How Can I Use a Personal Loan for Auto Repair Expenses?

-If you’ve paid off your car in full and need to finance a repair, you can take out a title loan, which is typically a no credit check loan secured by the title of your vehicle.
+If you’ve paid off your car in full and need to finance a repair, you can take out a title loan, which is typically a no-credit-check loan secured by the title of your vehicle.
 These small loans must be repaid in a relatively short period of time, and they can come with triple-digit interest rates.
-What’s more, the Consumer Financial Protection Bureau found that one out of five title loan borrowers have their vehicles repossessed for default.
+What’s more, the Consumer Financial Protection Bureau found that one-in-five title loan borrowers have their vehicles repossessed for default.
 Title loans are risky and should only be considered if alternative options aren’t available.

-Like a title loan, a payday loan is a no credit check, small-dollar, short-term loan.
-It is intended to be repaid out of the borrower’s next paycheck.
+Like a title loan, a payday loan is a no-credit-check, small-dollar, short-term loan.
+It is intended for the borrower to repay it from their next paycheck.
 That’s too soon for most people to come up with the cash, however, and most payday loans are rolled over, which leads to mounting interest and a dangerous cycle of debt.
 The average APR on a payday loan is 400%.
 An installment loan can be a much better alternative for people with bad credit or no credit history.

 Many auto repair shops work with lenders to offer payment plans directly to customers.
 These may even come with discounts on the parts you need for the repair.
 Often, they’re interest-free for a period, but if you still have a remaining balance after that period is over, you could be required to pay interest from the purchase date.

 First, ask your mechanic if you’ll qualify for a payment plan.
 Then, make sure to read the fine print on the contract so you fully understand the terms and can afford the monthly payment.